Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 ### Example

 Let's assume the user asks the AI agent: `Could you help me with the issue?` Add this question as the value for the parameter `sentence`.
-Specify the project ID, reference ID of your Flow, and reference ID of the locale of the AI Agent you want to test.
+Specify the [Project ID](../../../build/projects.md#copy-the-project-id), [reference ID of your Flow](../), and reference ID of the AI Agent's locale you want to test.

 **Request**